-If you or a loved one have suffered a traumatic amputation, or a serious injury later resulting in a lost limb, our Pittsburgh, PA, WV & OH amputation lawyers are experienced in the medical and prosthetic aspects of these life-changing injuries.
+If you or a loved one have suffered a traumatic amputation, or a serious injury later resulting in a lost limb, our Pittsburgh, PA, WV, OH, & MA amputation lawyers are experienced in the medical and prosthetic aspects of these life-changing injuries.

 Amputation injuries are life-altering and often career-ending.
 We are experienced in and understand the importance of developing the medical, prosthetic, vocational, economic loss, emotional, and disfigurement aspects of these type of cases.
 We not only work closely with your medical and prosthetic teams to understand and decide how to best present your case to the jury, we also typically work with an economist, vocational rehabilitation expert, and a life care planner, to fully assess and best express to the jury the financial and emotional impacts these serious injuries have on a person.